wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-windows-store-dotnet-get-started-offline-data.md

 * [Azure Mobile Services SDK version 1.3.0 (or later)][Mobile Services SDK Nuget]
 * [Azure Mobile Services SQLite Store version 1.0.0 (or later)][SQLite store nuget]
 * [SQLite for Windows 8.1](www.sqlite.org/downloads)

->[AZURE.NOTE] To complete this tutorial, you need a Azure account.
-If you don't have an account, you can create a trial account in just a couple of minutes.
-For details, see <a href="/pricing/1rmb-trial target="_blank">Azure Trial</a>.
+* An Azure account.
+If you don't have an account, you can sign up for an Azure trial.
+For details, see [Azure Trial](/pricing/1rmb-trial/?WT.mc_id=AE564AB28).

 ## <a name="enable-offline-app"></a>Update the app to support offline features